baileys2/Portfolio/README.md

 Possible sources of evidence (do any one of these):

-Proof of Queue implemntation here: https://github.com/aczirkle/03_Queue_Lab
+Proof of Queue implemntation here: https://github.com/aczirkle/03_Queue_Lab My queue adds to the queue and removes the first in the queue when called. it gets the correct number items in the queue and does all of it in the correct length of time.

 7 - Create an implementation of a List
 ----
 Possible sources of evidence (do any one of these):

-Proof of List implemtation here: https://github.com/aczirkle/04_Linked_List_Lab
+Proof of List implemtation here: https://github.com/aczirkle/04_Linked_List_Lab My list is a doublely linked list which allows an add, remove, get and set in constant time, throwing errors where apporiate.
+Not leaking memory

 7 - Create an implementation of a Binary Search Tree